 If you have enjoyed this recipe for Raspberry Lemon Celebration Layer Cake you may also like these:

-Whatever you are making, baking and creating in your kitchens, have fun preparing and sharing your feast!
+So, whatever er you are making, baking and creating in your kitchens, have fun preparing and sharing your feast!

 Hawkshead Relish supplied the lemon curd for this recipe.
 All content and opinions are those of the writer.
 No payment has been received for this post.
 No part of this post may reproduced or duplicated without the written permission of the owner.
-Please see the Disclosure Policy.Share This
+Please see the Disclosure Policy.Share